micdmy/micsync/README.md

 * `--work`
   - Copies files and directories in `<paths>` from chosen BACKUP to chosen WORKING.
-  - Asks which WORKING and/or BACKUP to choose if many are accesible.
+  - Asks which WORKING and/or BACKUP to choose if many are accessible.
   - Lists to-delete and asks for confirmation.
   - Lists modified and asks for confirmation.
   - Options: `-m -d -D -s -v`